primefaces/primefaces-test/README.md

 `mvn clean jetty:run -Djetty.port=5000`

-### Jakarta EE10 Version
-***

-The branch `jakarta` contains a PrimeFaces Test setup to run again Jakarta EE10 profile using Jetty 11.
-You can also use other versions with the available maven profiles: mojarra40, myfaces40

-`mvn clean jetty:run -Pmojarra40`

-`mvn clean jetty:run -Pmyfaces40`

 ### JPA Lazy Datatable
 ***

 The branch `jpa` contains a PrimeFaces Test setup to run with JPA using the JPA LazyDatatable advanced example.

+### Legacy JSF Versions
+***

+The branch `javax` contains a PrimeFaces Test setup to run again Jakarta EE10 profile using Jetty 9.
+Per default the application uses Mojarra 2.3.x.
+You can also use other versions with the available maven profiles: myfaces23, myfaces23next, mojarra23

+`mvn clean jetty:run -Pmyfaces23`

+`mvn clean jetty:run -Pmyfaces23next`

+`mvn clean jetty:run -Pmojarra23`

 ### Visual Studio Code Quickstart
 ***